microsoft/Low-Code/website/blog/2023-lcf/2023-01-25/01 - Kickoff.md

 ![Post Banner](./banner.png)

-We are excited to announce the **launch of #LowCodeFebruary**, a month-long developer journey that will take you from app development tips, to Fusion team insights, and hands-on tutorials to skill you up on Power Platform, Microsoft Azure, and popular developer tools to enhance your productivity.
+We are excited to announce the **launch of #LowCodeFebruary**, a month-long developer journey that will take you from app development tips, to fusion teams insights, and hands-on tutorials to skill you up on Power Platform, Microsoft Azure, and popular developer tools to enhance your productivity.

 ## What will we cover?